micalevisk/cache-visualization/README.md

 80 points: Functionality and additional documentation
 Documentation:
-- A README suitable for future CS 351 students who want to use this tool, plus any information I might need to grade it
+- A README suitable for future CS 351 students who want to use this tool.

 **Functionality:**
 ==================